Full-stack Physics-level model of cascaded entanglement links: Introduction

 The more accurate models presented here, uncover parameter regimes of interest, providing an opportunity for much higher overall rate and fidelity of distributing entangled pairs.
 As shown in this paper, at higher pump intensities, we have access to higher success probabilities that previous approximate models did not predict.

 Next-generation quantum networks will not exist without high rates of entanglement generation, and ZALM is a proposed leading solution to this challenge.
-Our tools presented herein can enable ZALM architects to properly understand the source and its components in the context the system.
+Our tools presented herein can enable ZALM architects to properly understand the source and its components in the context of the system.

 This paper is structured as follows.
-In \textit{"Physical Principles"}, we give a schematic description of the entanglement source under consideration, we reiterate its advantages, and we present the experimental parameters that define the source and the critical figures of merit to evaluate.
-In \textit{"Mathematical Principles"}, we provide a review of all of the techniques necessary for the successful high-fidelity modeling of the entanglement source.
-Then we apply these techniques to derive the aforementioned figures of merit.
+In \textit{"Physical Principles"}, we give a schematic description of the entanglement source\GR{s} under consideration, reiterate its advantages, and present the experimental parameters that define the source and the critical figures of merit to evaluate.
+In \textit{"Mathematical Principles"}, we provide a review of the techniques necessary for the successful high-fidelity modeling of the\GR{se} entanglement source\GR{s}.
 References to software implementations of each of these concepts (within the genqo framework) are provided.
-Then, in the \textit{"Simulation Module"}, we present a few direct use cases of the genqo framework and demonstrate how to employ it for the study of entanglement sources.
-In the same section, we follow with a discussion and examples of how the genqo framework can be used from within the full-stack networking simulator QuantumSavory.jl or the computer algebra system QuantumSymbolics.jl.
+Then, in the \textit{"Simulation Module"}, we present a few direct use cases of the genqo framework and demonstrate how to employ it for studying entanglement sources.
+The section \GR{contains} a discussion and examples of how the genqo framework can be used within the full-stack networking simulator QuantumSavory.jl or the computer algebra system QuantumSymbolics.jl.